olwend/CV/README.md

 I am currently undertaking an intensive coding boot camp with Makers Academy, London, with a view to seeking a Software Dev Engineer in Test role (SDET) in a continuous integration agile development team.
   Further information available here https://medium.com/@olwend.
-I have several years experience as a test manager, after which I moved into Test analyst contract roles.I have been equally able to apply hands on test skills as to manage local, 3rd party and remote teams.
-I have a consistent record of efficient yet rigorous risk based testing tailored to project timelines and business client needs.
-Relishing hands on technical work, aside from the management of teams and projects, I have taken interim roles moving towards automated testing.
-Seeing the power of early quality input, by which a test professional uses a code based framework to write functional tests as an independent check whilst development is underway, I became more interested in Test Driven Development.
-I am taking time now, to  raise my technical game and so assure my contribution and effectiveness on team driven agile projects.
-My aim is to be a pragmatic, tactical tester suited to technical work  assuring the test role is an integral part of a Continuous Integration environment on all projects and teams I take part in.
+I have several years experience as a test manager, after which I moved into Test analyst contract roles.
+Skilled application of hands on test skills alongside my sucess managing local, 3rd party and remote teams is shown in a consistent record of efficient yet rigorous risk based testing tailored to project timelines and business client needs.
+Relishing hands on technical work, I have taken interim roles moving towards automated testing.
+I see the power of early quality input, by which a test professional uses a code based framework to supplement TDD, auto tests are an independent check whilst development is underway and grow with the code base.
+I am taking time now, to  raise my technical game and so assure my long term contribution and effectiveness on team driven agile projects.
+My aim is to be a pragmatic, tactical tester suited to technical work.

 I have wide interests and I see huge benefits to technology being more widely understood and better applied, thus I want to return to my starting point in IT, where I realised user ideas for understood tasks and where I was driving a product for the end user or commissioners who were the people liaising with the creative and technical team.
+I am interested in enabling technology in less digitally developed sectors.

 ## SKILLS - ADD MATRIX

 #### TESTING - SUMMARISE DIFFERENT ROLES / KEY EXAMPLES / WHAT I LEARNT IN DIFFT ROLES - CHOICE RE.
 STEP DOWN
 - I rose through test ranks, increasing my technical test skills and refining management skills as QUALITY MANAGER FOR TREASURY AND POST TRADE at REUTERS PLC.
 In this role I managed 4 Test Team Leads, taking overall responsibility for a large test team, across 8 workstreams, ensuring product deliverables were timely and to rigorous enterprise standards.
 - My team met group automation targets every year, I worked with auto testers to implement a flexible, repeatable data driven framework.
 With atechnical team in Beijing, my area achieved 30% automation of new functions & 70% on regression in 6 months.
 - Working to tight client UAT schedules I ran integration test phases, where investment bank trading engines could trial new algorithms against production like trading data.
 Key to this was liaison with client and TR architects, product delivery managers and technical operations staff.
-We agreed realistic commitments and met the SLA to clients such as UBS, Deutsche Bank, BONY, BofAmerica and Handelsbanken.
+We agreed realistic commitments and met the SLA to clients such as UBS, Deutsche Bank, BONY, BofAmerica, HSBC and Handelsbanken.
-- Ultimately after being a manager through several rounds of redundancy, I decided VR was attractive and pursued hands on testing roles.
+- Ultimately after managing teams through several rounds of redundancy, I decided VR was attractive and pursued hands on testing roles.

 BREAKDOWN TAKEAWAYS FROM LAST 5 YEARS -> GENERATED THIRST FOR TECHNICAL SKILLSET DO THINGS MORE EFFICIENTLY/ THOROUGHLY WITH AUTOMATION.